Cherreads

 But that was no longer an option.

-Sailou explained that Tuziku had already been labeled an Underdog—a wanted fugitive.
-Returning home would only endanger both himself and his family.
+Sailou explained, "Tuziku, you are already labeled an Underdog—a wanted fugitive.
+Returning home would only endanger both you and your family."

-Despite the weight of depression pressing on his chest, Tuziku understood.
+Despite the weight of depression pressing against his chest, Tuziku understood.

 And so, he became a Casoltin.